Pythonshik0/Pythonshik0/README.md

 <h4 align="left">My name is Iskander and I am a Python developer with over 3 years of software development experience.

 My experience includes:
-Proficiency in Python, as well as key libraries and frameworks such as Django, Flask, Facetapi, Celery, Pygame, PyQt5/PyQt6, Playground, Puppeteer, TensorFlow, Redis and others.
+Proficiency in Python, as well as key libraries and frameworks such as Django, Flask, FastAPI, Celery, Pygame, PyQt5/PyQt6, Playwright, Puppeteer, TensorFlow, Redis and others.
 Experience working with databases such as PostgreSQL, MySQL and ORM systems (SQLAlchemy, Django ORM)